Our Work

 Rohingya refugees crossing from Myanmar into Bangladesh. © Adam Dean/Pano

-The introduction of a new Australian human rights sanctions regime represents a unique opportunity for Australia to protect and promote human rights globally, particularly in the Asia-Pacific region, by targeting human rights abusers and corrupt actors, as well as promoting accountability.
-We believe it would strengthen Australia’s capacity to respond to human rights violations globally and target those persons and entities involved in acts of significant corruption and severe breaches of human rights.
+The introduction of Australia’s human rights sanctions regime represents a unique opportunity for Australia to protect and promote human rights globally, particularly in the Asia-Pacific region, by targeting human rights abusers and corrupt actors, as well as promoting accountability.
+The regime has the ability to strengthen Australia’s capacity to respond to human rights violations globally and target those persons and entities involved in acts of significant corruption and severe breaches of human rights.

 Latest on Targeted Human Rights Sanctions